-- The DGD is implementing an action plan to put in place the recommendations of the June 2013 technical assistance mission by the IMF Fiscal Affairs Department.
+- Improving DGD effectiveness: - The DGD is implementing an action plan to put in place the recommendations of the June 2013 technical assistance mission by the IMF Fiscal Affairs Department.
 Progress with the implementation of this plan has been made, with working still ongoing.
 The action plan aims to: (i) optimize human resource management; (ii) improve management of material and financial resources; (iii) control commercial operations; (iv) step up efforts to combat fraud and cross-border crime; (v) facilitate trade and partnership; and (vi) optimize information and communication technologies through migration to the ASYCUDA World system, which has taken place in Mali's main customs offices.
-The purpose of this migration is to allow all customs documents to be processed in paperless form and to institute a fully electronic customs declaration system. - To increase customs duty collection, the DGD is supposed to impose a 30 percent fine on imports not inspected prior to loading, in accordance with applicable laws.
-The DGD has asked the inspection company to provide monthly reconciliation reports comparing duties paid and receivable by declaration, and will analyze them for the purpose of increasing collections by August 31, 2016 (proposed benchmark, Table 3). - Introducing the capability to pay customs duties to the DGD via bank transfer.
-To simplify and ensure the security of customs duty payments, the DGD and DNTCP are taking steps, by raising awareness among operators and consulting with banks, to increase by a significant amount the share of operators paying their customs obligations by bank transfer by August 31, 2016. - To help maintain the competitiveness of Malian businesses, the DGD has begun to verify WAEMU and Economic Community of West African States (ECOWAS) certificates of origin in cooperation with the issuing authorities and prepared an interim report in May 2016 on the results of verification.
-Whenever WAEMU and ECOWAS certificates of origin are found to be inapplicable, the DGD is imposing sanctions and collecting the duties according to the tariff preference, depositing the remainder in accordance with applicable rules. - The DGD is creating a single window under ASYCUDA World, a comprehensive platform bringing together all stakeholders of the customs clearance chain.
+The purpose of this migration is to allow all customs documents to be processed in paperless form and to institute a fully electronic customs declaration system. - The BIVAC company sends at the end of each month to DGD a report on checks prior to shipping and scanning.
+The monthly reports include since November 2015 an assessment of the amount of taxes paid or to be collected.
+From January to July 2016, an analysis of these reports by DGD shows a gap in tax payments due of up to 4.4 billion and fines of 1.1 billion totaling CFAF 5.5 billion. - Introducing the capability to pay customs duties to the DGD via bank transfer.
+To simplify and ensure the security of customs duty payments, the DGD and DNTCP have started actions to raise awareness among operators and consulting with banks to increase by a significant amount the share of operators paying their customs obligations by bank transfer. - To help maintain the competitiveness of Malian businesses, the DGD has begun to verify WAEMU and Economic Community of West African States (ECOWAS) certificates of origin in cooperation with the issuing authorities and installed a committee including DGD and the Organisation Patronale des Industriels (OPI) with a view to strengthening controls on these certificates of origin.
+Whenever WAEMU and ECOWAS certificates of origin are found to be inapplicable, the DGD is imposing sanctions and collecting the duties according to the tariff preference, depositing the remainder in accordance with applicable rules.
+Indeed, the certificates of origins audits conducted since July 2014 have uncovered CFAF 2.4 billion of compromised claims. - The DGD is creating a single window under ASYCUDA World, a comprehensive platform bringing together all stakeholders of the customs clearance chain.
 The single window will simplify procedures through a single submission by operators of several formalities required for imports, exports, or transit through a single, transparent procedure.
 This window provides a rich range of features taking into account the intervention of all stakeholders (Customs, DNCC, DNTCP, DGI, Forwarding Agents, Banking, and Insurance).
 It also should be noted that the realization of the interconnection between the DGD, DGI, DNTCP, and CAISFF and interconnection which is underway with the DNCC will facilitate trade and speed up operations.
-The completion of this task can be envisaged by December 31, 2017.
+The completion of this task can be envisaged by December 31, 2017